 1st & 2nd Grades Head Teacher:

-UTA has been on the faculty at the German Saturday School since 1999 and for many years has been teaching 2nd grade there.
-Uta is also a full-time faculty member at the German International School Boston, where she teaches 1st to 6th grade.
+Uta has been on the faculty at the German Saturday School since 1999 and for many years has been teaching 2nd grade there.
+Uta is also a part-time faculty member at the German International School Boston, where she teaches 1st to 6th grade.
 She brings with her an impressive background in education, as well as many years of experience working with children.
 Uta and her family moved from Frankfurt, Germany to Chapel Hill, NC in 1994 before moving to the Boston area.

 3rd, 4th and 5th Grade Head Teacher:

 Ursula graduated from the Ludwig-Maximilians-Universität in Munich with a master’s degree in education.
 After teaching opportunities in St. Petersburg, Russia, and Le Havre, France, she and her husband settled in New England where they have been raising their three children.